-The Grid connection infrastructure will consist of an up to 132 kV Double circuit power line on Portion 4 of the Farm Riet Fountain No.6.
-The Grid connection infrastructure will include a 132 kV IPP Substation and a powerline with a capacity up to 132 kV which is being assessed within a 300 m wide and between 5.5 km and 11.5 km long corridor connecting to either the new proposed Vetlaagte MTS or the new proposed Wag-'n-Bietjie MTS, which will respectively be located on the farm Vetlaagte (RE/4) or Wagt en Bittje (RE/5).
-The Vetlaagte MTS will Loop into the Hydra-Perseus 2 or Hydra-Perseus 3 line (400 kV).
+The Grid connection infrastructure will include a 132 kV IPP Substation and a powerline with a capacity up to a 132 kV which is being assessed within a 300 m wide and between 3.3 km and 9.3 km long corridor connecting to either the new proposed Vetlaagte MTS or the new proposed Wag-'n-Bietjie MTS, which will respectively be located on the farm Vetlaagte (RE/4) or Wagt en Bittje (RE/5).
+The Vetlaagte MTS will Loop into the Hydra-Perseus 2 or Hydra-

+Perseus 3 line (400 kV).
 Substations on either end of the line: Hydra and Perseus.
 The Wag-'n-Bietjie MTS will loop into the Hydra-Beta 1 line (400 kV).
 Substations on either end of the line: Hydra and Beta.